2014 United States House of Representatives elections in Michigan: District 1

 The 1st district includes the entire Upper Peninsula of Michigan and part of the Lower Peninsula.
 The district, which makes up about 44% of the land area of the state of Michigan, is the second-largest congressional district east of the Mississippi River by land area.
-The incumbent is Republican Dan Benishek, who has represented the district since 2011.
+The incumbent was Republican Dan Benishek, who had represented the district since 2011.
 He was re-elected with 48% of the vote in 2012 and the district has a PVI of R+5.

 Benishek was re-elected in 2012 with 48.14% of the total votes cast, defeating Democratic former State Representative Gary McDowell by less than 2,000 votes in a field where two third-party candidates received a combined 4.3 percent of the vote.
-As of September 30, 2013, Benishek had raised $676,545.98, and has $500,163.86 cash on-hand toward a presumed re-election bid.
+As of September 30, 2013, Benishek had raised $676,545.98, and had $500,163.86 cash on-hand toward a presumed re-election bid.